DATA-606-2023-FALL-THURSDAY/Narava_Pranay/Documents/Proposal.md

   - The audio is kind of more complex it was a mix of different wave frequencies.
   - Feature extraction plays a pivotal role in preparing audio data for machine learning models.
 In the realm of audio signal processing, Mel Spectrogram and Mel Frequency Cepstral Coefficients (MFCC) are popular techniques for representing the distinctive features of audio signals.
   - for feature extraction, I process audio data from a DataFrame (Ravdess_df) by iterating through the file paths, loading the audio, and computing Features using the Librosa library.
   - and then I convert a variable of Mel-frequency cepstral coefficients (MFCCs)  to a decibel scale

+**Benefits of Feature extraction**
+    - Dimensionality Reduction
+    - Computational Efficiency
+    - Noise Reduction
+    - Pattern Recognition
+    - Invariance
+    - Improved Model Generalization
+    - Interpretability
+    - Task-Specific Information

 **A. Mel_Spectrogram**
     - A Mel Spectrogram is a visual representation of the spectrum of frequencies in an audio signal over time.
 It is derived from the traditional spectrogram but with frequency bins transformed to the Mel scale.